EricMFink/Residency/_pages/information.md

 To earn academic credit for work in a law or judicial office, ABA Standards require that you participate in substantial lawyering experiences, receive feedback from your site and faculty supervisors, reflect on your experiences throughout the placement, and engage in self-assessment.
 The Residency course is designed to meet these requirements.

 During your residency, you are bound by the attorney disciplinary rules for the jurisdiction of your field placement, and other rules, guidelines, or policies applicable to your particular practice setting.
 You are expected to resolve any workplace issues and problems with the attorney or others involved.
 If you cannot resolve the issue yourself, you should discuss it with me.
-If necessary, we will involve the Residency Program Director, Professor Conner (kconner2@elon.edu; 336-279-9311).
+If necessary, we will involve the Residency Program Director.

 #### Learning Goals